 Wouldn’t it be amazing if you were born with stellar organizational skills?
-That you just knew to live with less, keep everything tidy and labelled, and in its proper place?
+That you just knew how to live with less, keep everything tidy and labeled, and in its proper place?
 One can dream I suppose.
 To be honest, I’ve been blessed with pretty good organizational skills.
 What I haven’t been blessed with is the continuing motivation to ALWAYS keep stuff organized.
 You know what I mean.
-There’s those times in life you just say eff it – organization is the furthest thing from your mind.
+There are those times in life you just say eff it – organization is the furthest thing from your mind.

 About the Author – Jane Stoller

 Jane is a (mostly) single girl with no kids and a well-paying job.
 She’s lived in many different places around the world, and usually in fairly small spaces.
 She travels extensively and has learned the art of traveling light.
 After receiving numerous requests from friends to clean and organize their closets, she decided to write Organizing For Your Lifestyle to share her passion for organizing and to help others.